lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 for which a certificate is requested.
-If a key can be used for multiple purposes (e.g., an RSA key) then any appropriate method MAY be used (e.g., a key that may be used for signing, as well as other purposes, SHOULD NOT be sent to the CA/RA in order to prove possession).
+If a key can be used for multiple purposes (e.g., an RSA key) then any appropriate method MAY be used (e.g., a key that may be used for signing, as well as other purposes, MUST NOT be sent to the CA/RA in order to prove possession unless archival of the private key is explicitly desired).

 This specification explicitly allows for cases where an end entity supplies the relevant proof to an RA and the RA subsequently attests